jakehjung/william-shakespeare/README.md

 - `scss.modules` was used to ensure independent css.
 I also like using `styled-components`.

 ## What I learned / Regrets / Final Words
 - I personally think it's difficult to write non-fragile front-end tests(especially for async custom hooks).
-I should have spent more time on writing those and implementing some snapshot testing.
+I should have spent more time on writing those and implemented some snapshot testing.
 - I learned that I don't know how to build a react application from scratch without using `create-react-app`.
 I spent quite a bit of time trying to set everything up from scratch, installing `babel` and `webpack` and configuring them.
 I ended up using `create-react-app` but now I think I leared enough to build it from scratch.
 - I regret spending too much time on the front-end design instead of spending more time on testing.
 But I had a blast thinking through what user experience I want to build.
 - You will probably find some non-responsive components in the app.
 Blame my incompetence in `material-ui`.